bmeurant/technical-docs/software-architecture/design-patterns/poeaa.md

 The patterns described here are largely drawn from Martin Fowler's seminal book, "Patterns of Enterprise Application Architecture".
 This document covers a selection of these patterns, but the original book is a much more comprehensive catalogue.
 Unlike the classic [[gof|GoF patterns]] that focus on object-oriented design in a general sense, P of EAA patterns provide proven solutions to the specific, recurring problems encountered when building large-scale, data-intensive enterprise applications.

 These patterns offer a vocabulary and a set of blueprints for structuring business logic, managing data persistence, and handling the complexities of web presentation and concurrency.
-They are foundational for understanding modern application frameworks and architectures like [[clean|Clean Architecture]] and [[domain-driven-design|Domain-Driven Design (DDD)]].
+They are foundational for understanding modern application frameworks and architectures like [[clean|Clean Architecture]] and [[ddd|Domain-Driven Design (DDD)]].

 ```mermaid
 graph TD